Richard Whately: Irish national education 1831 to 1853

-Later life

-During the famine years of 1846 and 1847 the archbishop and his family tried to alleviate the miseries of the people.
+During the famine years of 1846 and 1847, the archbishop and his family tried to alleviate the miseries of the people.
 On 27 March 1848, Whately became a member of the Canterbury Association.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1855.

-From 1856 onwards symptoms of decline began to manifest themselves in a paralytic affection of Whately's left side.
-Still he continued his public duties.
+Personal life

+After his marriage to writer Elizabeth Whately (née Pope) in 1821, Whately lived in Oxford.
+He gave up his college fellowship, which could not then be held by married men, and began tutoring and writing.

+An uncle, William Plumer, presented him with a living in Halesworth in Suffolk, and Whately moved there.
+His daughters were writer Jane Whately and missionary Mary Louisa Whately.
+One of his nephews was Canon William Pope.

 Death

+Beginning in 1856, Whately began experiencing symptoms of decline, including paralysis of his left side, but he continued his public duties.

-In the summer of 1863 Whately was prostrated by an ulcer in the leg, and after several months of acute suffering he died on 8 October 1863.
+In the summer of 1863, Whately was prostrated by an ulcer in his leg; after several months of acute suffering, he died on 8 October 1863.

 Works

 Whately was a prolific writer, a successful expositor and Protestant apologist in works that ran to many editions and translations.
 His Elements of Logic (1826) was drawn from an article "Logic" in the Encyclopædia Metropolitana.
 The companion article on "Rhetoric" provided Elements of Rhetoric (1828).
 In these two works Whately introduced erotetic logic.

-In 1825 Whately published a series of Essays on Some of the Peculiarities of the Christian Religion, followed in 1828 by a second series On some of the Difficulties in the Writings of St Paul, and in 1830 by a third On the Errors of Romanism traced to their Origin in Human Nature.
+In 1825 Whately published a series of Essays on Some of the Peculiarities of the Christian Religion, followed in 1828 by a second series On Some of the Difficulties in the Writings of St Paul, and in 1830 by a third On the Errors of Romanism Traced to Their Origin in Human Nature.
 In 1837 he wrote his handbook of Christian Evidences, which was translated during his lifetime into more than a dozen languages.
 In the Irish context, the Christian Evidences was adapted to a form acceptable to Catholic beliefs, with the help of James Carlile.